shawwn/openai-server/README.md

 }
 ```

-Or just [open the JSON endpoint in your browser](http://localhost:9000/v1/engines/117M/completions?prompt=Hello,%20my%20name%20is&max_tokens=32&n=4&temperature=0.9&echo=true) and start playing around with the query params.
+### Explore via your browser

-## Examples
+You can [open the JSON endpoint in your browser](http://localhost:9000/v1/engines/117M/completions?prompt=Hello,%20my%20name%20is&max_tokens=32&n=4&temperature=0.9&echo=true) and start playing around with the query params.

 ### A simple bash script for dumping completions